-What Can a Handyman Do in DuPont, Washington?
+What Can a Handyman Do Without a License in DuPont, Washington?

 In DuPont (Pierce County), a handyman who advertises/works as a contractor generally must be registered as a Washington State contractor through the WA Dept. of Labor & Industries (L&I); Washington does not have a broad “handyman” license exemption based on a small-dollar job threshold.
 Separate state trade licensing applies for electrical and plumbing specialty work, and DuPont also requires a City business license through Washington’s Business Licensing Service (BLS).